Ze Frank: Personal life

-Frank was listed as second author on a paper published in The Journal of Neuroscience, which was featured briefly in episode 21 of a show on May 25, 2012, called My Pupils, explaining that his study of neuroscience of vision was motivated by his harmless anisocoria condition.
+Frank was listed as second author on a paper published in The Journal of Neuroscience, which was featured briefly in episode 21 of a show, on May 25, 2012, called My Pupils, explaining that his study of neuroscience of vision was motivated by his harmless anisocoria condition.

 Career

 In 2001, Frank created an online birthday invitation and sent it to seventeen of his closest friends.
 Forwarded wildly, the invitation soon generated millions of hits and over 100 gigabytes of daily web traffic to Frank's personal website.
 The site grew to include interactive group projects, short films, animations, and video games, many Flash-based, including children's educational videos featuring handy tips such as "Don't vacuum your face."

-Frank won a 2002 Webby Award for Best Personal Website (People's Voice) and in 2005, he was featured in Time Magazine's "50 Coolest Websites."
+Frank won a 2002 Webby Award for Personal Website (People's Voice) and in 2005, he was featured in Time's "50 Coolest Websites."
 Frank debuted onstage at Mark Hurst's first annual Gel conference in 2003.
 In 2006, his YouTube channel "zefrank1" was created, which hosts the popular True Facts series.
 He has spoken for many years at TED Conferences, with presentations in 2004, 2005, 2008, 2010, and 2014.

 Frank has served as an adjunct professor at ITP/NYU, Parsons School of Design, and SUNY Purchase.

 Discussing his work in the digital medium, and the potential of new platforms like Facebook, YouTube, and Twitter, Frank said, "For me, experimentation is not about the technology.
 In an ever-changing technological landscape, where today's platforms are not tomorrow's platforms, the key seems to be that any one of these spaces can use a dose of humanity and art and culture."

 Frank was formerly the president of BuzzFeed Motion Pictures, and from January 2018 he served as the chief research and development officer for BuzzFeed.
 As of April 2019 Frank has moved on from BuzzFeed to pursue other endeavors.

+As of December 4, 2024, Frank is a member of the Advisory Board of the Senckenberg Ocean Species Alliance, a Frankfurt-based project with a mission to revolutionize the description and naming of marine invertebrates.